 At university, Giacomo followed the classical performance path.
 He completed a Bachelor’s of Music at Boston University in 2009 and a Master’s Degree at McGill University in 2011, both in classical clarinet performance.
 From there, he moved to London to work in Boston University London Programmes’ administrative office.
 His days were spent at the computer and nights learning the London scene at places like the Nightjar, The Haggerston, Ronnie Scott’s.

 Don’t tell his mom, but he quit the day job.
 Now you can hear him regularly in London with Kansas Smitty’s House Band.
-And it’s getting to the point where you can hear him annually at Django in June.
-This clip is from his 2016 performance at Northampton’s Academy of Music:
+You can also catch him, apparently, on the streets of Paris.
+Giacomo hits at 1:45 in this edition of Edouard Pennes’ “Jazz in Paris” series:

 If you’d like to get a head start on your studies with Giacomo, he is now on the ever-growing roster of artists offering instruction through Denis Chang’s DC-Music School.
 You can check out In The Style of Giacomo Smith there.
 Here’s a little sample of what to expect—an etude on the changes to All of Me: